Skip to main content

 Related news and videos: Check out our research news at IEEE Spectrum and

 Understanding how human interacts with rehabilitation machine is critical to develop effective assistive or therapeutic training tools for medical rehabilitation.
-Our contribution in this area include (1) investigation of the effects of lower limb prosthesis control errors on the amputees’ walking stability and device acceptance, (2) Understanding the influence of prosthesis mechanics on wearer’s gait performance, (3) studying how augmented feedback and virtual reality can enhance the task performance of individuals with lower limb amputations, and (4) study of human attention, intention, and cognitive work load when interacting with different robotic prostheses in various environments and task contexts.
+Our contribution in this area include (1) investigation of the effects of lower limb prosthesis control errors on the amputees’ walking stability (2015a, 2015b) and perceived stability (2023) and how human wearers’ reaction mitigate these error effects (2022), (2) Understanding the influence of prosthesis mechanics on wearer’s gait performance (2020a, 2020b), (3) studying how augmented feedback and virtual reality can enhance the task performance of individuals with lower limb amputations (2019a, 2019b), and (4) study of human attention, intention, and cognitive work load when interacting with different robotic prostheses in various environments and task contexts.

 Related news and videos: Check out our research news at NC State and